-Switches between share classes of CHFNil have been presented as both subscriptions and redemptions within the totals above (2022: CHF469,396).
+Switches between share classes of US\$115,343 (2023: US\$224,010) have been presented as both subscriptions and redemptions within the totals shown above.

 The capital of the Company is represented by the net assets attributable to holders of Participating Shares.
-The amount of net assets attributable to holders of Participating Shares can change significantly on a monthly basis, as the Company is subject to monthly subscriptions and redemptions at the discretion of Shareholders, as well as changes resulting from the Company's performance.
+The amount of net assets attributable to holders of Participating Shares can change significantly, on a monthly basis, as the Company is subject to monthly subscriptions and redemptions at the discretion of Shareholders, as well as changes resulting from the Company's performance.
 The objective when managing capital is to safeguard the ability to continue as a going concern in order to provide returns for Shareholders and maintain a strong capital base to support the development of the investment activities.